 Cutting loose doesn’t have to mean breaking the law, but even legal overindulgence can annoy other cruisers.
-Anyone who is severely drunk, obsessively gambling or otherwise overindulging to the point where they disrupt others or cause a scene can put a damper on other passengers’ vacations.
+Anyone who is severely drunk, obsessively gambling, or otherwise overindulging to the point where they disrupt others or cause a scene can put a damper on other passengers’ vacations.

-These out-of-control behaviors can also lead to other consequences, including fines, confinement to the stateroom or even being removed from the ship if passengers get belligerent or violent.
+These out-of-control behaviors can also lead to other consequences, including fines, confinement to the stateroom, or even being removed from the ship if passengers get belligerent or violent.

 7. Excessive Noise

-Part of a great vacation is a chance to sleep in, take a nap or otherwise relax in a quiet, peaceful atmosphere, but passengers who are too loud will annoy everyone with their antics.
-It might be slamming doors, talking loud in narrow hallways, televisions or music turned up loud or yelling and carrying on at shows or by the pool, but it is never enjoyable for everyone else.
+Part of a great vacation is a chance to sleep in, take a nap, or otherwise relax in a quiet, peaceful atmosphere, but passengers who are too loud will annoy everyone with their antics.
+It might be slamming doors, talking loud in narrow hallways, televisions or music turned up loudly, or yelling and carrying on at shows or by the pool, but it is never enjoyable for everyone else.

-This is especially true on stateroom decks or in areas designated as quieter spaces, such as an adults-only retreat, the ship’s spa or the library or chapel.
+This is especially true on stateroom decks or in areas designated as quieter spaces, such as an adults-only retreat, the ship’s spa, or the library or chapel.
 Using an inside voice and respecting others’ desire for peaceful quiet is essential to be sure you aren’t the annoying noisemaker on board.

 8. Disrespectful Attitudes

 No one likes to be disrespected or bear the brunt of rude behavior, and it is also annoying to see that behavior inflicted on others.
-Anyone who is blatantly being rude or disrespectful to crew members, other passengers or even tour operators or retailers in ports of call gives all cruise passengers a bad reputation.
+Anyone who is blatantly being rude or disrespectful to crew members, other passengers, or even tour operators or retailers in ports of call gives all cruise passengers a bad reputation.

-It is always best to be courteous and respectful of other cultures, countries and beliefs, and a cruise ship should be a wonderful opportunity to meet people from many places and learn about those differences rather than be annoying.
+It is always best to be courteous and respectful of other cultures, countries, and beliefs, and a cruise ship should be a wonderful opportunity to meet people from many places and learn about those differences rather than be annoying.